exercism/bash/concepts/commands-and-arguments/introduction.md

 `echo` is a command that prints its arguments to standard output (which in our case is the terminal).
 In this example, we provide the `echo` command with four arguments: 'This', 'is', 'a', and 'test.'.
-`echo` takes these arguments, and prints them out one by one with a space in between.
+`echo` takes these arguments, and prints them out one by one with a space in between each argument.
 In the second case, the exact same thing happens.
 The extra spaces make no difference.
+Bash splits the command into five words: the `echo` command and the four arguments.
+`echo` does not know how spaces were originally between the words.

-If we want the extra whitespace, we need to pass the sentence as one single argument.
+If we want to print the extra whitespace, we need to pass the sentence as one single argument.
 We can do this by using [quotes][Quotes]:

 ```bash